compose-spec/compose-spec/spec.md

 ### env_file

-`env_file` add environment variables to the container based on file content.
+`env_file` adds environment variables to the container based on file content.

 ```yml
 env_file: .env
 ```

 `env_file` can also be a list.
-The files in the list are processed from the top down.
-For the same variable specified in file `a.env` and assigned a different value in file `b.env`, if `b.env` is listed below (after), then the value from `b.env` stands.
+The files in the list MUST be processed from the top down.
+For the same variable specified in two env files, the value from last file in the list MUST stand.

 ```yml
 env_file: